Create a Garden Buffet for Pollinators

 How to Add Flowers for Pollinators

-- Choose a location: Select a sunny location.
-Add your garden to existing ones.
-Or, grow a special pollinator-friendly garden.
+- Choose a location: Select a sunny site.
+Add your garden to an existing one or grow a special pollinator-friendly garden.

 - Go bright: Select flowering blooms in bright colors.
 Choose ones that have nectar and sticky, scented pollen.
-Pollinators typically go for red, blue, orange, yellow, pink and purple.
+Pollinating insects typically go for red, blue, orange, yellow, pink and purple.
 They love plants with flat flower heads or blooms that grow in clusters.

 - Water well: Be sure to keep your garden watered well.
-For planters, water with a garden hose with a watering wand.
+For planters, water with a garden hose and watering wand.
 Or, use a watering can.
 For larger gardens, use drip irrigation or soaker hoses.

 - Fertilize: Boost your blooms in your garden by adding plant fertilizer.
 Feed according to fertilizer instructions.
 Use organic fertilizer for blooming edible herbs.

 Making a garden buffet for pollinators is rewarding.
-Ready to take the next step in aiding your local ecosystem?
-For anything you need, The Home Depot offers online orders when and where you need them.
+Ready to take the next step to building a pollinator haven?
+For seeds, soil and tools, The Home Depot offers online orders when and where you need them.